 Skip the fried okra and bake it instead!
-This method for roasted okra comes together quickly and tastes delicious.
-It’s my favorite way to prepare fresh okra.
+This method for roasted okra comes together quickly and tastes delicious – perfectly seasoned and a little crispy.
+It’s my fave way to prepare fresh okra.

 If you’ve never had okra before, you’re in for a treat!
-And if you’re from the south and are thinking there’s no way this could be as good as fried okra… hear me out!
-It’s still crispy and a delicious yet healthy recipe!
+And if you’re from the south and are thinking there’s no way this could be as good as fried okra… hear me out.
+With this method, it still gets crispy and it’s a bit healthier too!

 This is hands down my favorite way to make okra.
 It’s so simple to make and pairs with basically any protein.